2025 Keynote Biographies

 New York, New York

-Presiding Bishop, The Episcopal Church
+Newly elected Presiding Bishop and Primate of The Episcopal Church

 The Rt.
 Rev. Sean Rowe, bishop of the Episcopal Dioceses of Northwestern Pennsylvania and Western New York, was elected and confirmed the 28th presiding bishop and primate of The Episcopal Church on June 26 for a nine-year term beginning Nov.
 1, 2024.